BrixSat/youtube2mp3/README.md

 youtube2mp3 converter script
 ============================

-Youtube 2 Mp3 bash converter script.
+Youtube 2 Mp3 converter script.

 This scripts allows you to convert youtube files to mp3.

-To use it make it executable and pass a file with a youtube link per line.
+To use it make it executable and pass a file with a youtube link (playlists now included) per line.

 Example download.txt